AlexandreGrego1/PersonalPortfolioProject/README.md

 ## Mobile Wireframes

-All portfolio is based on resposible wireframes.
+The layout placement and how they interact with one another goes through many stages, from conception to mockups to finalized UI is based on responsive view.

 ## Typography